dgc-cgn/DEC/challenges/dec-02.md

-# DEC-02 Sign With My Domain
+# DEC-02 Sign and Verify With My Domain
 ## Overview

 A compelling use of the new WC3 Decentralized Identifiers (W3C DIDs) is enable the capability to “sign with my domain”.
 Simply put, your domain, your website, well-known to your users, becomes a trusted identifier you can use to sign anything.